Our SEND Offer at Hailey Hall School:

 All pupils at Hailey Hall have a dedicated form tutor/ mentor as a communication link between school and home.
 We proactively and effectively overcome any barriers to attendance to ensure all pupils attend school.

 Here at Hailey Hall School we work with a range of SEND and strive to ensure that our curriculum, teaching and learning, and progress targets, meet the needs of our pupils.
 We actively monitor Soft Skills and aim to prepare our pupils for life beyond Hailey Hall.
-Click to view the SENDCo Report, which is provided by our SENDCo two to three times annually, to update on information, actions and progress on Special Needs provision for our pupils.
+Click the link to view the latest SENDCo report SENDCo Update Nov 2022, which is provided by our SENDCo two to three times annually, to update on information, actions and progress on Special Needs provision for our pupils.
 Please click this link Accessibility-plan-Review-Spring-Term-2025 to view our Accessibility plan.

 What support does Hailey Hall School offer pupils with SEND and their parents / carers?